danielbodnar/awesome-stars/BY-LANG.md

 ## Kotlin

+- [android/snippets](https://github.com/android/snippets) - Main repository for snippets surfaced on developer.android.com.
+- [celzero/rethink-app](https://github.com/celzero/rethink-app) - DNS over HTTPS / DNS over Tor / DNSCrypt client, WireGuard proxifier, firewall, and connection tracker for Android.
+- [dzikoysk/presence-of-mind](https://github.com/dzikoysk/presence-of-mind) - Personal utility Android app used to organize private backlog by mixing daily schedule tasks with habits, long-term goals, notes & things to learn
+- [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) - PlainApp is an open-source application that allows you to manage your phone through a web browser.
+Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to
+- [tasks/tasks](https://github.com/tasks/tasks) - Bringing Astrid Tasks back from the dead
 - [panpf/sketch](https://github.com/panpf/sketch) - Sketch is an image loading library designed for Compose Multiplatform and Android View.
 It is powerful and rich in functions.
 In addition to basic functions, it also supports GIF, SVG, video thumbnail
 - [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is an powerful picture editor, which can crop, apply filters, add some drawing, erase background, edit EXIF or even create PDF file
 - [android/compose-samples](https://github.com/android/compose-samples) - Official Jetpack Compose samples.